oak-hu/oak-hu.github.io/content/Essays/2023-2024/Moral Philosophy/Week 1.md

 ## Was Mill an advocate of act utilitarianism or rule utilitarianism?
 Which one is better?

+\[(January 2025): I take it that this question was intended, at least in part, at emphasizing the distinction between multi-level act utilitarianism versus genuine rule utilitarianism (as people often conflate these).
+But, surprisingly, Mill does seem to be a rule-utilitarian after all!
+Today, I would at the very least reword some of the discussion of act versus rule utilitarianism, which I think is slightly misguided.
+For instance, the best argument for expected-value consequentialism isn't that it avoids uncertainty (it doesn't), but just by extensional adequacy (see [/Notes/2024-2025/Non-Consequentialism|here] for some discussion).\]

 Act Utilitarianism (AU) and Rule Utilitarianism (RU) differ by their criteria of moral right.
 A token act *a* is morally right insofar as (and because):

 > (AU) the performance of *a* would make things best.